hadefuwa/qa-app/README.md

 ## Files

-- `app.py` - The main Flask application
+- `app.py` - The main Flask application with all quiz data
-- `qa.md` - The quiz questions and answers (reference)
+- `qa.md` - Reference file with original quiz questions
+- `templates/home.html` - The main menu page showing all available quizzes
-- `templates/index.html` - The home page with section navigation
+- `templates/index.html` - The quiz home page showing sections
-- `templates/section.html` - The section page template (used for all 5 sections)
+- `templates/section.html` - The section page template with reading material and questions
+- `templates/results.html` - The results page showing final scores and grades
 - `requirements.txt` - Python dependencies

 ## How It Works

-1. Start at the **home page** - choose which section to explore
+1. Start at the **home page** - browse quizzes organized by difficulty (Easy, Medium, Hard)
-2. Each **section page** has:
+2. Select a quiz to begin
+3. Each quiz is divided into **sections** with:
    - Expanded reading material about that topic
    - Questions related to that section
    - Navigation to move between sections
-3. Answer questions and get instant feedback
+4. Answer questions and get instant feedback
+5. Track your progress as you complete sections
-4. See your score at the end of each section
+6. View your final results with a grade at the end

 ## Troubleshooting